Cost of UK asylum system hits record £5.38bn

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The UK’s asylum system now costs £5 billion – the highest level of spending on record and up by more than a third in a year.
+The UK’s asylum system now costs more than £5 billion a year, the highest level on record, new figures show.

 It is more than four times the equivalent figure for 2020/21 (£1.34 billion) and nearly 12 times the total a decade ago in 2013/14 (£0.45 billion).